jorisvddonk/operation_rm/README.md

-Operation: RM is a space shooter game in which you fight your own filesystem, inspired by Operation: Inner Space.
+Operation RM is a space shooter game in which you fight your own filesystem, inspired by Operation: Inner Space.

 # Fetching demo files